-Hospital pharmacists facilitate the supply of opioids from the dispensary as prescribed when the patient is being discharged from hospital.
-Policies establishing how many days of medicine a patient should receive on discharge differ significantly depending on factors including whether the state/territory is a signatory to the Pharmaceutical Benefit Scheme (PBS) in hospitals, whether the hospital is public or private and whether medicines are dispensed by the in-house hospital pharmacy or outsourced.
-Across Australia recommended amounts for medicines provided at discharge vary from three to thirty days' supply.
+Hospital pharmacists facilitate the supply of opioids as prescribed when the patient is being discharged from hospital.
+Policies establishing how many days' supply of medicine a patient should receive on discharge differ significantly depending on factors including whether the state/territory is a signatory to the Pharmaceutical Benefit Scheme (PBS) in hospitals, whether the hospital is public or private and whether medicines are dispensed by the in-house hospital pharmacy or outsourced.
+Across Australia, recommended quantities of medicines provided at discharge vary from three to thirty days supply.

-As discussed previously review of a patient's use of analgesia is best practice to inform discharge prescribing.
-In addition, other research has indicated that 19% of patients prescribed oxycodone on discharge from a large Australian teaching hospital had not needed any opioid in the 24 hours prior, raising questions whether supply was necessary46.
-In SHPA results more than 70% of respondents reported that even when opioids had not been required in the prior 48 hours, they were still provided to take home 'just in case'.
-This is concerning given research finding the provision of a prescription or supply of opioids places the patient at higher-risk of opioid harms, which may be unnecessary in these cases.
-More information into the prevalence of this practice would be beneficial.
-Feedback from medical colleagues indicates that prescribing at discharge is often delegated to junior doctors who may find it difficult to withstand pressure from patients47.
-Apart from increasing individual risk this can result in unnecessary opioids in patients' homes and community which are inappropriately shared with family and friends or diverted for illicit, recreational purposes48.
+As discussed previously, review of a patient's use of analgesic medicines to inform discharge prescribing is best practice.
+In addition, research has indicated that 19% of patients prescribed oxycodone on discharge from a large Australian teaching hospital had not needed any opioids in the 24 hours prior, raising questions whether supply was necessary59.
+The survey results found more than 70% of respondents reported that even when opioids had not been required in the prior 48 hours, they were still provided to the patient to take home 'just in case'.
+This is concerning given research finding the provision of a prescription or supply of opioids places the patient at higher-risk of opioid harm, which may be unnecessary in these cases.
+More information regarding the prevalence of this practice would be beneficial.
+Feedback from medical colleagues indicate that prescribing at discharge is often delegated to junior doctors who may find it difficult to withstand pressure from patients60.
+Apart from increasing individual risk, this practice can result in unnecessary opioids stored in patients' homes and within the community which are inappropriately shared with family and friends or diverted for illicit/recreational purposes61.

-In an effort to improve patient flow and bed availability, some respondents indicated that their facility made efforts to increase the efficiency of discharge by writing up discharge prescriptions before discharge is confirmed (61%) and before surgery (21%), as well as dispensing medicines before discharge is confirmed (39%) and before surgery (10%), often in pre-packed quantities.
-This is a stark contrast to other facilities which routinely break up medicine packs into smaller quantities, often less than PBS pack sizes, to reduce risk and provide greater opportunity for personalised prescribing.
+In an effort to improve patient flow and bed availability, a minority of respondents, many from private hospitals, indicated that their facility made efforts to increase the efficiency of discharge.
+These activities included writing up discharge prescriptions before surgery (21%) and before discharge is confirmed (62%), as well as dispensing medicines before surgery (10%) and before discharge is confirmed (38%) often in prepacked quantities.
 While the risks presented by these efficient practices may be mitigated in some settings by proactive review and revision, they do represent a departure from patient-centred practice and contravene professional guidelines.
-Clearly significant variance exists in practice with hospitals implementing a wide range of activities to pursue goals of patient care.
+In contrast, other facilities, and in particular those operating opioid stewardship programs, are reported to routinely break up medicine packs into smaller quantities, often less than PBS pack sizes, to reduce risk and provide personalised prescribing.
+Clearly, significant variance exists in practice with hospitals implementing a wide range of activities to pursue goals of patient care.